etraudonun/termite/wiki-docs/Home.md

 # Termite
 Termite is a software emulation testbed that allows developers to run Android applications on virtual encounter networks.

+Here you'll find documentation about the features that Termite offers to developers, as well as documentation on its API.
+This information is further explained with concrete examples that feature not only source code but also visual representation on the interactions between the entities involved in a Termite testing environment.

 ***

 ### Termite architecture